earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 In this case we are running three commands.
 First, we need to install our dependencies.
 In Python we can do this with `pip install` and then tell it to read from our `requirements.txt` file.

 Next we run the linter, and the last command runs the tests.
 If you are working in the CircleCi editor you can click `Save and Run` and CircleCi will commit these changes.
 Any commit to your project repo will trigger a new build so you should be able to go back to your dashboard in CircleCi and see the build running.
+After a couple minutes you'll see that our pipeline has failed!

 <div class="wide">
 ![You can click on the job to view each step in more detail](../assets/images/circle-ci-with-django/build-failed.png)